top of page

 One moment in the past two weeks where it felt real.
 Small.
 Specific.
 The first of many.

-"After working with me, you will have one conversation you have been putting off.
+After working with me, you will have one conversation you have been putting off.
 You will show up differently in one room that has been shrinking you.
-And you will feel — for the first time — like the leader you were promoted to be."
+And you will begin to feel like the leader you were always capable of being.

 - John Godoy